Top 80 Frontend Interview Questions and Answers

 • To display data in a tabular format, use the HTML table> tag.

-• It's also utilized to control the page's layout, such as the header section, navigation bar, body content, and footer section.
+• It's also used to control the page's layout, including the header section, navigation bar, body content, and footer section.

 <svg width="100" height="100">